Polymer/old-docs-site/articles/concatenating-web-components.md

 #### Example

-Let’s say we have a Polymer app composed of three HTML files: index.html, x-app.html, and x-dep.html.
+Let’s say we have a {{site.project_title}} app composed of three HTML files: index.html, x-app.html, and x-dep.html.

 index.html: